 The Dolomites are in Northern Italy, about an hour north of Lake Garda.

 How do you get to the Dolomites from Venice/ from Milan?

 If you’re doing a Dolomites Road Trip Itinerary (which we highly recommend), you can easily get to the Dolomites from Venice or Milan.

-Venice to Bolzano (the start of our Dolomites itinerary) will take you about 2 and a half hours (267km)
+Venice to Bolzano (the start of our Dolomites itinerary) will take you about 3 hours (267km)

 Milan to Bolzano is about 3 and a half hours (278km)